cslamar/cslamar.github.io/content/articles/midi-mixer-part-2/index.md

 ```

 * Next add another action at the bottom of the macro pane, search for `Set Variable to Text`, and add it to the current macro.
-  * Set the variable vm to `VolString`
+  * Set the variable `vm` to `VolString`
   * Set the 'to' `%Variable%KMmappedVol%` (this is Keyboard Maestro getting the results from the JavaScript code that was run previously)

-And we're one step away from being done in Keyboard Maestro!
+Now we're one step away from being done in Keyboard Maestro!
 Back to Apple Shortcuts!

 ### Apple Shortcuts